1992 Mexican Grand Prix

 The 1992 Mexican Grand Prix was a Formula One motor race held at Autódromo Hermanos Rodríguez in Mexico City on 22 March 1992.
 It was the second race of the 1992 Formula One World Championship.

 The 69-lap race was won from pole position by British driver Nigel Mansell, driving a Williams-Renault.
-Italian teammate Riccardo Patrese finished second, with Michael Schumacher third in a Benetton-Ford, the first of an eventual 155 podiums for the German driver.
+Italian teammate Riccardo Patrese finished second, with Michael Schumacher third in a Benetton-Ford, the first of an eventual 155 podiums for the German driver (and also the first podium for a German driver since the Jochen Mass's third place in the 1977 Canadian Grand Prix).

-The Hermanos Rodríguez circuit had a reputation for being very bumpy, and by this point the bumps on the track had decayed even further, and the decline of Mexico City itself with increasing crowding and pollution problems made the event look bad for Formula One's glamorous image at the time.
+The Hermanos Rodríguez circuit had a reputation for being very bumpy, and by this point the condition of the track had deteriorated even further; the perceived decline of Mexico City itself with increasing crowding and pollution problems arguably made the event look bad for Formula One's glamorous image at the time.
 This was the final Formula One race in Mexico until 2015, when the Grand Prix was revived on a revised Hermanos Rodríguez circuit.

 Pre-race

 On 20 February 1992 Mexico city officials put out a smog alert due to the dangerous air pollution levels in the city.
 Alerts mandated restrictions on operating heavy motorized equipment.
 The Mexican Grand Prix committee had to delay work paving sections of the track.

 The planned pre-qualifying session was again cancelled, as it had been in South Africa, where the Andrea Moda team was excluded from the event due to non-payment of the $100,000 guarantee required for new teams.
 With the guarantee now paid, FISA clarified that if Andrea Moda came to Mexico with two new cars that met the regulations, the team would be reinstated in the Championship.
 Therefore team owner Andrea Sassetti abandoned the C4B car with its Coloni origins, and brought forward the introduction of their new car, the Simtek-designed Andrea Moda S921, which was originally intended for the fourth round in Spain.
-The team brought two hastily-built S921s for Alex Caffi and Enrico Bertaggia, but the cars could not be made ready in time for pre-qualifying.
-So Sassetti withdrew his cars, citing "freight delays" as extenuating circumstances.
+The team brought two hastily built S921s for Alex Caffi and Enrico Bertaggia, but the cars could not be made ready in time for pre-qualifying.
+Sassetti withdrew his cars, citing "freight delays" as extenuating circumstances.
 With only four cars remaining in the pre-qualifying pool, the session was cancelled.